 Critics writing on ‘The Windhover’ have heard in the penultimate line of the poem an echo of Herbert’s ‘Love’ (III).
 Yet Herbert’s influence on the poem has not so far been connected with baroque emblem literature.
 The dovewinged heart of The Wreck of the Deutschland shows striking similarities to Emblem 38 of the ‘School of the Heart’: ‘The Flying of the Heart.’
 ‘The Windhover’ suggests the continued influence of this heart-bird emblem on Hopkins’s poetic imagination, and further suggests a knowledge of the emblem as it relates to Herbert.
-In the Schola Cordis the emblem of the winged heart is accompanied by an ode that draws on Herbert’s ‘Easter Wings.’
-As in Herbert’s poem, the lines of verse are shaped as wings, and Harvey points this out to his readers,
+In the Schola Cordis, the emblem of the winged heart is accompanied by an ode that draws on Herbert’s ‘Easter Wings’.
+As in Herbert’s poem, the lines of verse are shaped as wings, and Harvey points this out to his readers.

 This one desire